wwren/finance_dashboard/docs/learning/rendering_pattern.md

 ## Terminology

-- Rendering
+- Rendering: the process of converting React component (JS code) into HTML that display in the browser
 - Server-side rendering: rendering an app on the server to send HTML, rather than JS to the client
 - Client-side rendering: rendering an app in a browser, using JS to modify the DOM
-- hydration/ rehydration: static HTML gets 'hydrated' by JS functionality (JS attaches event listeners and makes components interactive)
+- hydration/ rehydration (used interchangeably): static HTML gets 'hydrated' by JS functionality (JS attaches event listeners and makes components interactive)
 - Prerendering: running a client-side application at build time to generate HTML files

 ## Rendering patterns Overview